alpstone/Data-structure-and-algorithms-using-Python/README.md

 # Data-structure-and-algorithms-using-Python

-This is where I store scripts during the study of <Data structure and algorithms usign Python>
+This is where I store scripts during the study of "Data Structure and Algorithms using Python"